PGY2 Psychiatric Pharmacy Residency

 *Staffing/Operations (longitudinal, approximately every third weekend)

-*Ambulatory Clinics (longitudinal, one half-day every week)
+*Ambulatory Clinics (longitudinal, one-half day every week, see below)

 *Institutional Committee (longitudinal, approximately one meeting/month)

-• Acute Care Psychiatry III – Affective Disorders
+• Advanced Acute Care Psychiatry/Mood Disorders

 • Ambulatory Care Psychiatry